TassianaMilka/Course/Alura/Java e Spring Framework G7 - ONE/ Java: trabalhando com lambdas, streams e Spring Framework/README.md

 # Os principais pontos

-1.Utilização do sprit boot na Ide.
+1.Utilização do  Spring  boot na Ide.

 # Englsih

 #

 # Questions

 Where did you do it?

 It was held on the website of the Alura;